We’re casting for dynamic and energetic performers to join our SPARK! team in 2022.

 Once you’ve learned it, prop up your phone or get a mate to film you stepping and clapping the complete pattern four times.
 It’s what Fran and Adam do in the final part of the video from 6 mins 10 seconds.
 Your finished video will be round about one minute long.

 It is meant to be quick and rough, but we need to be able to see you from head to feet clapping the rhythm & stepping in time.
-And feel free to say “hi” at the beginning of it too 🙂
+And do say “hi” at the beginning of it too 🙂

 Upload it to YouTube, Vimeo, Dropbox or whatever and include the link to it in your application.
 (If using YouTube mark it as “unlisted” [not public or private] so we can see it but the rest of the world can’t – instructions here if you’re not sure – https://goo.gl/rJC66T)